What is the first step in the appointment or promotion process?

 How is the Area of Distinction (AOD) determined?

 The AOD reflects one’s primary professional activities and is determined by the faculty member in conjunction with the Department Chair or Vice Chair for Academic Affairs.
-Options for Areas of Distinction are Health Care Delivery, Education, Investigation, Population Health and Public Policy.
+Options for Areas of Distinction are Health Care Delivery, Education, Investigation, or Population Health and Public Policy.

 What are the academic ranks?
 What is a senior level rank?